Tuition remission

 Eligibility

-• Staff must have six or more continuous years of service in a regular, benefitted position of at least .5 FTE.
-Faculty must have tenure or have reached 6 years of continuous service, whichever comes first.
+- Dependent children of staff who have six or more continuous years of service in a regular, benefitted position and benefitted faculty who have tenure or have reached six years of continuous service, whichever comes first.
+Eligibility is determined on the first day of classes for the potential recipient.

-• The amount of any remission benefit will be reduced for part-time employees in direct proportion to FTE.
+- The amount of any remission benefit will be reduced for benefitted part-time employees in direct proportion to FTE.

 General provisions

-• The term "required fees" as used herein includes only those fees which are payable and non-refundable by all full-time, regular undergraduate students at the particular college.
+- The term "required fees" as used herein includes only those fees which are payable and non-refundable by all full-time, regular undergraduate students at the particular college, regardless of major or elective program.

 Description